Folkestone Harbour Users Terms and Conditions 2023

 The Manager is empowered by the Company to give directions regarding the mooring, removal from and or movement of vessels within the limits of the Harbour.

-The Owner’s attention is drawn to the authority of the Manager under the Harbour Bye-laws.
+The Owner’s attention is drawn to the authority of the Manager under the Harbour Bye-laws and General Directions.
 All instructions of the Manager must be obeyed.
-Any use of vessels or vehicles within the area of the Harbour and its approaches is subject to the Harbour Bye-laws and other requirements administered by the Manager.
+Any use of vessels or vehicles within the area of the Harbour and its approaches is subject to the Harbour Bye-laws, General Directions and other requirements administered by the Manager.
 Copies of the Bye-laws may be obtained from the Company upon request.

 The Owner shall navigate and control their vessel at all times in a safe and seaman-like manner and in accordance with the law of the sea, where applicable, and so as not to cause danger or inconvenience to any other person or vessel.
 At all times, the vessel shall proceed at a speed which is safe in relation to prevailing conditions and shall at no time exceed the speed limit of 4 knots within the Harbour.